axibase/atsd-use-cases/integrations/github/pr-report.md

 ![](./images/read:org.png)

 Configure the token to grant **read:org** permissions in the **admin:org** section by checking the appropriate box.
-This scope grants read-only organization access to any user with this token, so keep it confidential.
-For more information about token scopes, see [GitHub Developer Documentation](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/).
+This scope grants read-only organization access to any user with this token, keep the contents confidential.

-Define the token in the `TOKEN` parameter of the [sandbox launch command](#launch-atsd-sandbox).
+Copy the token to the `TOKEN` parameter of the [sandbox launch command](#launch-atsd-sandbox).

+> For more information about token scopes, see [GitHub Developer Documentation](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/).

 ## Launch ATSD Sandbox